ruslanmv/ruslanmv.github.io/_posts/2023-01-24-How-to-start programming-in-Scala-with-Spark.md

 ```
 ## How to find Spark's installation directory?

-From the spark shwll spark-shell you can type
+From the spark-shell you can type

 ```
 sc.getConf.get("spark.home")